esm-dev/modern-monaco/README.md

 > By default, `modern-monaco` uses `react` or `preact` in the `importmap` script as the `jsxImportSource` option for typescript worker.
 > To use a custom `jsxImportSource` option, add `@jsxRuntime` specifier in the `importmap` script.
 For example, [solid-js](https://esm.sh/solid-js/jsx-runtime).

 ## Editor Theme & Language Grammars

 `modern-monaco` uses [Shiki](https://shiki.style) for syntax highlighting with tons of grammars and themes.
-It loads themes and grammars from esm.sh on demand.
+By default, it loads themes and grammars from esm.sh on demand.

 ### Setting the Editor Theme